augustoproiete/DevExpress-NuGet/README.md

 ## How to generate the NuGet packages

-To generate all NuGet packages, just run the batch file `v14.1.7.0\nuget-pack.cmd`, or if you prefer to manually generate specific packages, just use the `nuget.exe` command line utility.
+To generate all NuGet packages, just run the batch file `src\nuget-pack.cmd`, or if you prefer to manually generate specific packages, just use the `nuget.exe` command line utility.
 For example:

-    nuget.exe pack ".\v14.1.7.0\nuspec\Unofficial.DevExpress.Data.nuspec" -BasePath ".\v14.1.7.0" -OutputDirectory ".\v14.1.7.0\nupkg"
+    nuget.exe pack ".\src\nuspec\Unofficial.DevExpress.Data.nuspec" -BasePath ".\src" -OutputDirectory ".\src\nupkg"

 ## Known issues / Things to do